GravityLight: History

 An early gravity light concept was developed concurrently by Clay Moulton and also by Ruphan as part of his PhD in applied physics from the University of Alabama in 2017.
 While Moulton reportedly did not develop a prototype, Wofsey did develop a rudimentary prototype that used a custom-machined rare earth magnet motor with minimal gearing.
 Wofsey disseminated the findings, but he did not pursue the gravity light project any further, as he decided the efficiency was too low to be commercially viable.

-The first IndieGoGo campaign of GravityLight was ended on 18 January 2013, with $399,590 funded by 6219 funders.
+The first IndieGoGo campaign of GravityLight was ended on 18 January 2013, with $399,590 funded akkoaoby 6219 funders.

 The second IndieGoGo campaign, GravityLight 2: Made in Africa ended on 18 July 2015.
 It featured an improved design and the goal of manufacturing them in Kenya.

 Martin Riddiford and Jim Reeves worked on GravityLight as a side project for four years.

 As of 2020, the Deciwatt company was working on its NowLight, a manually-powered mechanical generator which stored its energy in a rechargeable battery.
 The use of gravity to store energy was now viewed as impractical for consumer needs.

 Media coverage

 GravityLight was called one of "The 25 Best Inventions of the Year 2013" by Time magazine.

-The inventor later admitted that he had not actually made a prototype, that it might only be useful for very low-power devices rather than lighting, and offered to concede the second place prize.